What is HOME ALONE? An amazing peer-to-peer mentorship project and more!

 * Routines and Siblings – Establishing house rules and role-playing conflict resolution

 * Internet Safety – Advice for maintaining positive, healthy experiences online

-While students are engaged with the high school leaders, their parents/guardians will receive valuable safety information presented by local experts from Lakewood Police, Fire and EMS, as well as a cyber crimes against children investigator from Westlake PD.
+While students are engaged with the high school leaders, their parents/guardians will receive valuable safety information presented by local experts from Lakewood Police, Fire and EMS, as well as a cyber crimes against children investigator.

 Space is limited to 75 students in each HOME ALONE event.
 Registration is held on a first-come, first-served basis.
-H2O encourages early enrollment to ensure your choice of dates.
+H2O encourages early enrollment to ensure your attendance.

 H2O’s high school leaders look forward to sharing safety skills with their younger peers!